geocoder21/WhiteStarLine/Development.md

 Finally the colours of plots, text and widgets were updated to improve the appearance of the GUI.
 This was achieved using the matplotlib 'List of named colours' (Hunter et al, 2021b).

 #### 6. Write information out to a file
-A 'write_data'function was created in the 'data_io.py'file, using the 'open' method to create a new file, using mode 'w'to write or overwrite to that location.
+A 'write_data'function was created in the 'data_io.py'file, using the 'open' method to create a new file, using mode 'w'to write or overwrite to that location (Python Foundation, May 2021a).

 It was decided to include the current date in the file written out; this provides context for the data and also allows the user to check that the output file was updated correctly.
 In order to achieve this the *datetime* module was imported and a date variable created.
 This produced a 'naive' date - this could be updated to account for different time zones if required.
 The output file was named 'iceberg_analysis.txt', but this could be renamed for future use.

-### Finalising and documenting code
+#### Finalising and documenting code
+Docstrings were included within the code to increase usability for other viewers of the code.
+These were written in line with PEP 257 (Goodger, Jun 2001).
+A linter was then use in the IDE to ensure that the code was compliant with PEP 8 (Van Rossum et al, Aug 2013)

 ### Testing